 –The Crisis on Infinite Earths #9-12

 Things get worse and worse as the cosmic conflict rages on.
 Eventually, however, everyone digs in and stands their collective ground.
 As the colossal multiversial war erupts into bedlam, all the superheroes of the multiverse band together to fight against evil.
-Eventually, the heroes win the day.
-But at what cost beyond the lives of so many heroes in their prime?
-Well, at the cost of their own collective history as well.
+A flashback from Starman #8 reflects the cover of Crisis on Infinite Earths #12, showing Batman, Superman, Lady Quark, and other heroes about to fight the Anti-Monitor in amidst a cityscape.
+However, that is just a cover image and not something that actually occurs in the story.
+The final battle versus the Anti-Monitor takes place in the Antimatter Universe and Batman isn’t there for it.
+Therefore, we simply have to imagine the Starman flashback as a nod to the opening scene of Crisis #12, where the Anti-Monitor’s giant image appears before the heroes, above a cityscape.
+Eventually, the heroes win the day, defeating the Anti-Monitor.
+But at what price?
+Well, beyond the lives of so many heroes in their prime, at the cost of their own collective history as well.
 The past is erased and everything Batman ever knew is replaced with the tales you’ve read about on this very website thus far (sort of… Don’t forget that many of the cosmic historical changes that take place during The Crisis on Infinite Earths are altered yet again later in Zero Hour, Infinite Crisis, and to some extent Final Crisis, so the stories you’ve read about on this website so far reflect those changes which occur later).
 To reiterate, Crisis on Infinite Earths merges an almost infinite number of Earths (and their collective histories) into one single Earth (Earth-1 at the time, but later re-christened “New Earth” and later “Earth-0” following Infinite Crisis).
 While one main “New Earth”/”Earth-0” universe is created, the multiverse IS NOT destroyed.
 Within the overall omniverse, there are still multiple universes and entire alternate multiverses that exist outside of the main DC Multiverse, such as the Marvel Multiverse, Image Multiverse, Wildstorm U, numerous Elseworlds Universes, the new Antimatter U (home of the Morrison/Quitely Crime Syndicate), and many more.
 These various alternate universes and multiverses remain unaffected by the Crisis on Infinite Earths (and we’ll see them in the years to come).
 Furthermore, Infinite Crisis will later spawn the creation of 52 main universes that will each have unique and complex histories.
 Thus, those 52 main universes also technically exist at this point and are also unaffected by Crisis on Infinite Earths, although we won’t learn about them in detail until Bat Year 20 (i.e. after Infinite Crisis).
 So there you have it.
 The original Crisis occurs and then life is back to normal, I suppose.
 The Bat Family has a brand new history and they are none the wiser.
 From Batman’s perspective, the Crisis didn’t change anything historically.
 In fact, Batman simply remembers it as just another evil planetary threat dealt with.
 Sort of.
 In the weeks following the fighting and carnage, the history of the primary Earth in the DCU “settles” and certain specific occurrences that took place during the Crisis slowly phase out.
 For instance, despite having recently been killed, Supergirl, thanks to the “settling” aftermath of the cosmic spacetime anomaly, winds up having never existed at all!
 Similarly, many of our heroes mourn the loss of of their friends, but within the short span of a few weeks, these friends—like the deceased Supergirl, Earth-Two Dick Grayson, or Helena Wayne—simply cease to exist and vanish from memory.

 –REFERENCE: In Blackest Night #0.
 The epic funeral of the Flash Barry Allen occurs.
 It is the largest gathering of superheroes during peace-time to date.